General Information about the

 The Thomas J. Long Business Library houses the major collection of business administration materials on the University of California, Berkeley campus.
 The Long Library's collections emphasize the academic and scholarly aspects of business to support the research and teaching mission of the university.
 Special strengths of the collection include: business ethics, company and business history, corporate finance, corporate social responsibility, entrepreneurship, family business, high technology industries, innovation and technological change, and nonprofit management.

-The collection includes over 150,000 books, 1.6 million microforms, and thousands of subscriptions in digital format.
+The collection, which spans our physical library, offsite storage in Richmond, and the web, includes over 150,000 books, 1.6 million microforms, and thousands of subscriptions in digital format.
 A large digital library in the social sciences supports the interdisciplinary research needs of graduate students and faculty.

 The 1994 Nobel Prize Medal in Economic Science